 Fax?
 What is a fax?
 Be honest, when did you last hear the fax machine ring?
 Of course, if you’re a solicitor, you may need to include it but if you can, then leave this off.

 Social media icons and identities can take up a lot of room.
-Your business cards are ‘prime advertising space’ – so use it wisely.
+Your business cards are ‘prime advertising space’ – so use the space wisely.

-Here at Essential Print Services, we evaluated the return on investment from our social media activities and found that we had the least amount of engagement with our audience on Facebook.
-So when I was designing our new business cards and I had no space for a fifth social media identity, I knew which one I could afford to leave off.
+Here at Essential Print Services, we evaluated the return on investment from our social media activities and found that we had the least amount of engagement with our audience on Google+.
+So when I was designing our new business cards, and I had no space for a fifth social media identity, I knew which one I could afford to leave off.

 I would advise you to include which account you want people to follow or ‘like’.
 Don’t leave it to chance.
-If you have a personal and business account, ensure people know to follow your business account.
-Do you really want a really important business prospect following your personal account and seeing what you did at the weekend?
+If you have a personal and business account, ensure people know to ‘follow’ your business account.
+Do you want a business prospect following your personal account and seeing what you did at the weekend?

 How to display your social media identities on your business card.

 Here are the three most popular ones: